tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/bring-your-own.md

 ---
-title: Bring your own Authentication Provider
+title: Custom Auth Provider
 id: '/docs/reference/self-hosted/authentication-provider/bring-your-own'
 prev: '/docs/reference/self-hosted/authentication-provider/tina-cloud'
 next: null
 ---

-To self host your own authentication, you will need to do do two things.
+To self-host with a custom auth provider, you will need to do do two things.

 ## 1. Create a custom Authentication Provider Class